PAPERZILLA

 3

-Retrieve paper markdown when needed
+Retrieve details and paper markdown when needed

 4

-Compare papers against team context
+Compare updates against team context

 5